 Pneumocystis Jirovecii Colonization (PCR-Detected in the Absence of Infection) Has Been Associated with Upper Respiratory Tract Illness in Children

-Pneumocystis Jirovecii Colonization (PCR-Detected in the Absence of Infection) Has Been Associated with Smoking and COPD in Adults (AIDS 2004) [MEDLINE] (Am J Respir Crit Care Med, 2004) [MEDLINE]
+Pneumocystis Jirovecii Colonization (PCR-Detected in the Absence of Infection) Has Been Associated with Smoking and Chronic Obstructive Pulmonary Disease (COPD) in Adults (AIDS 2004) [MEDLINE] (Am J Respir Crit Care Med, 2004) [MEDLINE]

 Animal Models Suggest an Association of Pneumocystis Jirovecii Colonization with the Development of COPD